There are three things to be considered when studying the soul of a well-made newsletter.

 Growing click rate from 3% to 14%

-In the beginning of our experiment we had average click rate at just 3%.
-Our experience shows that the more personalised the information is to the customer, the better purchase / click / opening result you get.
-You can start this by segmenting the base according to your customers’ purchase history or click history.
+At the beginning of our experiment, we had an average click rate of just 3%.
+Our experience shows that the more personalized the information is to the customer, the better the purchase/click/opening result you get.
+You can start this by segmenting the base according to your customer’s purchase history or click history.

 We did not have the purchase history data at this time, so we segmented the base according to the clicks made.